 A Pathway to Peace

 Legacy International offers training experiences that foster inter-ethnic, racial, and religious understanding among youths and young adults facing troubled circumstances — in the US or abroad.
-Legacy’s peace-building model has found great success experiencing interethnic tensions or recent strife.
+Legacy’s peace-building model has found great success training leaders experiencing interethnic tensions or recent strife.